 The third notable contributor is the Atbara River, which joins the main course of the Nile 300 km north of Khartoum.
-Atbara River contributes with less than 1%, and runs dry at times of the year.
+Atbara River contributes less than 1% and runs dry at times of the year.

-The Nile carries water all through the year, but the amount of water it carries, varies depending on the season.
-With the construction of Aswan High Dam, this is now controlled for Egypt's part.
-In ancient times, when agriculture depended much upon the water and the silt from the annual flood, the ideal flooding height was 7-8 metres.
-Less than that, and the produce was in danger.
-More than that, and the flood could cause major damage.
+The Nile carries water all through the year, but the amount of water it carries varies depending on the season.
+With the construction of Aswan High Dam, this is now controlled for Egypt’s part.
+In ancient times, when agriculture depended much upon the water and the silt from the annual flood, the ideal flooding height was 7-8 meters.
+Less than that and the produce was in danger.
+More than that and the flood could cause major damage.

 Around 105 million people live along the Nile, most of these in Egypt.
 The Nile has been the source of civilization for more than 5,000 years.
 The greatest of these civilizations belongs to Ancient Egypt.
 More recent, and less impressive, but still important was Nubia, belonging to the region of modern Sudan.
 This period lasted until about 0 CE.

 Following that period, important cultures arose in Egypt.
 First was the Roman and Coptic periods, followed by a number of strong Muslim states.
 These include the Fatimids, the Ayyubids, and finally the Mamluks.
 Since the 16th century, the cultures around the Nile have been weak and poor.

 Modern Egypt and Sudan are the poorest countries in North Africa and the Middle East, with enormous problems.
 Uncontrolled population growth of these two countries provides for bleak future prospects, even if the Egyptian economy has shown growth in the late 1990’s.

 There are indications that the Mediterranean Sea did not exist in this period.
 The source of Eonile is not known.